Getting Started with OSF Search (Video)

 - Users

-Filters allow users to refine their search results based on a set of criteria.
-These filters are dynamic in nature and will change the number of results and even add or reduce the other populating filters based on which items you select so that you aren't provided with filters that don't have helpful information.
+Filters allow users to refine their search results based terms present in the metadata of the results.
+These filters are dynamic in nature and will change the number of results and even add or reduce the other populating filters based on which items you select.
 Each option within the filters will also display the number of results that will be available if you make that selection.

 Types of Filters: